rosslazer/blog/content/posts/on-pivoting.md

 A lot of friends asked us if we were stressed out or bummed about pivoting.
 The answer unequivocally is no. Because we went into this with a process with clearly defined goals, It made the decision easy to make together.
 It sucks and will suck if it happens the next time around, but we won't be despondent.

 Our next idea is focused on helping companies mitigate social engineering attacks.
 We hope to share more in the next couple of months.

++ I want to give a big shoutout to everyone who coached and supported us through this one: Elizabeth, Rebekah, Aditya, Evan, Clint, Panos, Divanny, Danh, and everyone in the [South Park Commons Founder Fellowship](https://www.southparkcommons.com/founder-fellowship) Fall ‘23 cohort.